Zulaa123/COG403/README.md

 This project explores working memory capacity limitations using the pyClarion agent, a cognitive modeling framework.
 The aim is to simulate and analyze how working memory constraints affect cognitive processes.

+## Commit Tag
+The latest commit for review is 7d5557f.

+## Folder and File Structure
+This repository has a simple structure.
+The project involves two files: no_chunking_demo.py and chunking_demo.py.
+These two files will run simulations, print results and plot them when you run each file.
+Both files are in one folder COG403.

 ## Features

 - Implementation of pyClarion agent models.